gruszczrob/entropyCalculator/README.md

 ## How It Works

-The Entropy Calculator processes a file containing hexadecimal numbers, where each number is expected to be on a separate line.
-The program reads these numbers, computes the entropy based on the probability distribution of the different hex values, and then displays the entropy value directly in the terminal.
+The Entropy Calculator processes a file containing any type of data—hexadecimal numbers, strings, special characters, or numbers in various notations—where each entry is expected to be on a separate line.
+The program reads these lines, computes the entropy based on the probability distribution of the different values, and then displays the entropy value directly in the terminal.
 Additionally, the tool provides an option to save the computed entropy to a CSV file, which can be useful for further data analysis or record-keeping.

 This tool is particularly useful for analyzing the randomness or information content of data, which can be crucial in fields such as cryptography, data compression, and information theory.